top of page

 What Makes It Challenging?

-Distance: Around 17 km (10.5 miles) round trip.
+• Distance: Around 17 km (10.5 miles) round trip.

-Ascent: About 1,300 metres (4,265 feet) of vertical gain.
+• Ascent: About 1,300 metres (4,265 feet) of vertical gain.
 It is not technical, but it’s a big day out.
 Expect steep sections, uneven ground, and a long descent that tests knees and patience!

 2. The Weather

 Ben Nevis is known for its rapidly changing and often harsh weather.
-Even in summer, the summit can be cold, wet, and windy — with snow lingering into May or even June some years.
-Clear views are a bonus, but never a guarantee.
+Even in summer, the summit can be very cold, wet, and windy — snow can offer linger into May or even June some years.
+We can also experience periods of unpredictable thunderstorms, where the mountains (as a generalisation) are best just avoided (Scarily the summit trig point was pulverised by a lightening strike in the summer of 2023!).

 Kit Hire Local to Fort William